Part of the Product Strategy series

 The loudest voice wins.
 The biggest customer, the most persistent sales rep, or the most senior executive gets their feature built first.
 No framework.
 Just politics.

 RICE scoring with bad inputs.
 Reach, Impact, Confidence, Effort.
 In theory, it works.
 In practice, every PM inflates their scores to get their feature prioritized.
-I have seen Impact scores of 3/3 on features that moved no metric after launch.
+I have seen Impact scores of 3/3 on features that moved no metric after launch, a symptom of the build trap.

 Date-driven roadmaps.
 The roadmap is a timeline, not a strategy.
 Features are placed on dates based on commitments made to stakeholders, not on expected impact.
 The roadmap becomes a project plan with no room for learning or course correction.